hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 which is that Guy Steele was 21 years old when this paper was published, and it is ground-breaking in more than one respect.

-The part I want to talk about is not about one persons gifts, however.
+The part I want to talk about is not about one person's gifts, however.
 I want to talk about an algorithm that implements an extremely capable pattern matching system in 38—admittedly very dense—lines.
 I didn't understand what it meant the first time I read the paper, and the second time it completely blew my mind.
-In this post, I want to attempt to walk you through the original source, which I do not think is still runnable in modern implementations of Scheme.
+In this post, I want to attempt to walk you through the original source, which I don't think is still runnable in modern implementations of Scheme.
 If you want to follow along using a slightly more modernized version, you can download [an attempt at a transcript into zepto](/assets/patternmatch.zp).
 Excuse the plug, but I like to put my language to use every once in a while.